FREE Auto Insurance Comparison

-In addition to those six basic types, there are several others that apply to very specific events that may cause damage to your vehicle, or to specific needs you may have if you’re involved in an accident.
+In addition to those six basic types, there are several others that apply to specific events that may cause damage to your vehicle or to specific needs you may have if you’re involved in an accident.

 Property Damage Liability

-Property damage liability does not cover damage to your own property.
-It kicks in when you are found at fault in an accident, and your vehicle has damaged someone else’s property.
+Property damage liability does not cover damage to your own property; it kicks in when you are found at fault in an accident, and your vehicle has damaged someone else’s property.

 Having this type of coverage protects you from paying out of pocket if you are found at fault for damage to anyone else’s property, and it is important in determining your costs.

 Bodily Injury Liability

 True to its name, comprehensive coverage applies to almost any type of loss that may occur, but not as a result of an auto accident.

 Even in the unlikely event that something falls on your car and damages it, comprehensive coverage will pay for the repairs.

 Fire and Theft Coverage

-As the name states, this type of auto insurance coverage applies when your vehicle is damaged or totaled as a result of fire, or if your car is stolen.
+As the name states, this type of auto insurance coverage applies when your vehicle is damaged or totaled as a result of a fire or if your car is stolen.